Why EEP ? Hear from Our Students

-The Department of Agricultural and Resource Economics and the College of Letters and Science jointly offer the undergraduate major in Environmental Economics and Policy (EEP).
+The Department of Agricultural and Resource Economics offers the undergraduate major in Environmental Economics and Policy (EEP).
 This major offers an opportunity to explore aspects of economic and political institutions that affect the development and management of natural resources and the environment.

 The program takes a problem-solving approach to issues involving renewable and fixed natural resources, and it is based on a foundation in micro-economic theory and the economics of resources and the environment.